-It is possible to exchange a table partition or subpartition with a table using the
+To exchange a table partition or subpartition with a table, use the

 ALTER TABLE ...
 EXCHANGE PARTITIONstatement—that is, to move any existing rows in the partition or subpartition to the nonpartitioned table, and any existing rows in the nonpartitioned table to the table partition or subpartition.

 For usage information and examples, see Section 22.3.3, “Exchanging Partitions and Subpartitions with Tables”.

 Several options provide partition maintenance and repair functionality analogous to that implemented for nonpartitioned tables by statements such as

 REPAIR TABLE(which are also supported for partitioned tables; for more information, see Section 13.7.2, “Table Maintenance Statements”).
 These include